isadon/RMessage/CustomDesignFilePropertySpecs.md

 * **buttonTitleShadowOffsetY**: Amount of pt to offset in y direction the button title text shadow.
 Numeric.
 * **blurBackground**: Enable/disable blurring of the background behind the RMessage.
 Use in conjunction with backgroundColorAlpha.
 Numeric boolean [0, 1]. **Does nothing on devices running iOS7 and below.**
 * **disableSpringAnimationPadding**: Enable/disable an extra padding added to the view so as to prevent a visual gap from being displayed when the message is presented with the default spring animation.
 You most likely want to disable the extra padding when using the following properties: { cornerRadius }.
+Numeric boolean [0, 1]. **By default set to 0.**

 Property keys are always strings, values can be string or numeric.
 If specifying a numeric value don't encapsulate the numeric value in a string.
 [x,y] Signifies the range of values x to y that are allowed for the field.